WashUMusculoskeletalCore/Slicer-MusculoskeletalAnalysis/README.md

 # Slicer-BoneAnalysis
 Bone Analysis extension for 3D Slicer.
 Currently Pre-alpha

+---How to use---
+Before beginning analysis load a DICOM 3D image using the Add DICOM Data module and create a segment representing the area to analyze using the Segmentations and Segment Editor modules.
+See the input parameters of the function for more details on what to include in the segment.
+Use the Threshold Selector to select the values for bone and the Output Directory Selector to select a directory.
+Output files will be created in this directory if they do not already exist, or will be appended to if they do.

+---Advanced tab---
+The program requires information from certain DICOM tags to run.
+Normally it can retrieve that information from the volume node, but if the volume node does not have those tags(i.e, if you are using a copy of the original volume, or your data came from a different format), you can either select a node that does, or enter the values manually.

 ---Cortical Analysis---
 Input Parameters:
 Input Volume: A 3d image of the bone.
-Bone Segment: A segmentation of the image containing the cortical bone area.
+Bone Segment: A segment of the image containing the cortical bone area.
 Includes pores, excludes the medullary cavity.
 Threshold: Threshold values representing bone.
 Used to seperate bone from pores.
 Output Directory: The location to save the output file to.
 File will be a tsv file named cortical.txt.